Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Energy Estimate and Local Well-posedness

-They imply the \emph{a priori} energy inequalities for a solution, provided that it does exist.
-We may then apply the standard duality argument to conclude that these a priori energy estimates imply local well-posedness of the linear Cauchy problem (\ref{EQSymmLin}). \end{proof}
+We may then apply the standard duality argument for linear hyperbolic systems.
+These a priori energy estimates do imply well-posedness of the linear Cauchy problem (\ref{CauchySymm}).
+It is important that $\alpha$ are allowed to be negative.
+See for example Section 6.3 in H\"{o}rmander's textbook \cite{Hormander1997}.
+The estimates for $u$ are then converted back to estimates for $(\eta,v)$. \end{proof}